remoteit/misc_bins_and_scripts/connectd/README.md

 # Precompiled connectd bins
-Precompiled Bins for differnet OS and Architectures  Version 3.8
+Precompiled Bins for different OS and Architectures  Version 3.8

 # Version 3.8
  - In version 3.8 we change the binary names to connectd.